 What is a Distributed Application?

-A perfect example of a Distributed Application is a multiple node database application such as Cassandra, HBase or ADD.
+A perfect example of a Distributed Application is a multiple node database application such as Cassandra, HBase or Serengeti.
 These applications make use of multiple instances of themselves to be able to address vast amounts of data are stored across many networked computer systems.

 This provides the ability for fault-tolerant issues to be resolved immediately as well as for massive amounts of data to be stored without reaching individual machine resource constraints.